 Describe how you will ensure gender and non-discrimination mainstreaming in the project cycle.
 This means integrating gender equality and non-discrimination considerations in the design, implementation, monitoring and evaluation of project activities.
 Projects activities should be pro-active and contribute to the equal empowerment of women and men, girls and boys, in all their diversity, and ensure that they achieve their full potential, enjoy the same rights and opportunities.
 Gender and non-discrimination mainstreaming are a key mechanism for achieving gender equality and combating multiple and intersecting discrimination.
-In the delivery of project activities gender mainstreaming shall be ensured by systematically monitoring access, participation, and benefits among different implementation of planned activities.
+In the delivery of project activities gender mainstreaming shall be ensured by systematically monitoring access, participation, and benefits among different genders, and by incorporating remedial action that redresses any gender inequalities and discriminatory effects in implementation of planned activities.
 The activities shall also seek to reduce levels of discrimination suffered by particular groups (as well as those at risk of multiple discrimination) and to improve equality outcomes for individuals.